ride90/vindinium-python/docs/CONFIGURATION.md

 ### Wrong Server URL

-If you're getting connection errors, check that `VINDINIUM_SERVER` is correct:
+If you're getting connection errors, check that `SERVER` is correct:
 - Make sure you have the correct server URL from your Vindinium administrator
 - For local servers: `http://localhost:9000`